ThunderGod13/Build-Over-Nether-roof/README.md

 Lucky patcher And A custom patch script by me (ThunderGod)

 First install lucky Patcher from its official site

-Now download the patch script for the version you want To patch from the bottom of this page
+Now download the patch script from the bottom of this page

 # Now the patching part